 6. Instructors will not engage in inappropriate relationships with club members.

-7. Instructors should only make appointments to discuss Club business with the Rec Clubs staff, if needed, and refrain from making appointments with the Director of Recreation, Associate Director of Programs, University Student Life Staff, or any other staff.
+7. Instructors should only make appointments to discuss Club business with the Rec Clubs staff, if needed, and refrain from making appointments with the Director of Recreation, Associate Director of Programs, University Student Life Staff, or any other staff, except in the case of urgent concerns.
 Additionally, requests for instructor meetings with Rec Clubs staff should always be initiated by student club officers, with those leaders in attendance as well.

 8. Instructors should be recommended by Club officers and must submit a new agreement each academic year.
 Any compensation agreement for instructor services (aside from IMA-managed Sports Skills classes) is strictly between the club and the instructor, not UW Recreation or the University of Washington.

 9. All instructors serve at the discretion of the club’s officers and the Rec Clubs Office.
-The Rec Clubs Staff has the right and obligation to protect the Club, and if, in the staff's opinion, the instructor is not working in the best interests of the Club, or negatively impacting the development of student leadership, the instructor can be relieved of his/her voluntary role.
+The Rec Clubs Staff has the right and obligation to protect the Club, and if, in the staff's opinion, the instructor is not working in the best interests of the Club, negatively impacting the development of student leadership, or negatively impacting the University of Washington or UW Recreation, the instructor can be relieved of his/her voluntary role.

 10. UW Recreation reserves the right to suspend/terminate club activities should club officers fail to comply with department or Rec Clubs program procedures and/or policies.
 Instructors will be notified by email of any disciplinary action against the club.